-Explore Walks and Trail in Creeslough and find out more about the local area from hisotrical landmarks to beautiful scenery to getting a closer look at the local farm animals from cows, sheep and chickens.
+Explore Walks and Trails in Creeslough and find out more about the local area from historical landmarks to beautiful scenery to getting a closer look at the local farm animals from cows, sheep and chickens.

 Here are some of the local walks in and around Creeslough but watch and be warned very few are flat.

 enjoy the beautiful scenery along various walks in trails in Creeslough.

 You can enter the woods at several points but the best walk is from the Duntally road through the woods to the N56 side.
 It is best to leave your car at the corner of the garden and walk down the hill to Umerafad.

 The path can be joined at Duntally road and it meanders through the various trees, flora and fawn within the woodland.
 Once you exist at the N56 side you can assend the road back into the village.
 This route is suitable for pushchairs and wheelchairs.

 Time: 40 mins

 Glenveagh National Park

 Once parked at Glenveagh National Park, you can join the castle path from the lake.
 It is mostly flat with a few inclines.
 The main advantages is a hot cup of tea at the tea room before returning back on the same path.
 If you can’t walk back take the Shuttle bus back to the car park.
 This is a mostly gravel path and is suitable for pushchairs and wheelchairs.
 It can get very busy during the summer months.